The protected Linux-based endpoint must meet requirements listed in the table below.

 Disk layout: MBR or GPT.

 For virtual machines: Only full virtualization type is supported.
 Containers and paravirtualized instances are not supported.
-OVM is supported with limitations1.
+Oracle VM virtual machines are supported with limitations.

 Both 64-bit and 32-bit versions (if applicable) of the following distributions2 are supported: